MolimoWang/EventManagementSystem/01-requirements/UseCase/Administrator/edit_user_account.md

 ### 01 - Basic course of events -

 #### Course of Events
-- The administrator selects 'Edit User Account' from the account management menu.
+- The administrator selects 'Edit User Account' from the 'View All Accounts' page.
 - The system displays a list of user accounts.
 - The administrator selects the account to edit.
 - The system displays the user’s current details.